 The collection has its say: Students and Things That Talk

 How do you get an object to talk?
 Can an object tell a story by itself, or do you always need people (and texts) to do so?
-Anyone interested in such questions is welcome in the Rijksmuseum Auditorium to hear presentations by nine students and young researchers about objects from the KVVAK collection and other Rijksmuseum objects (and other collections).
+Anyone interested in such questions is welcome on June 18 at 13.00 pm in the Rijksmuseum Auditorium to hear presentations by nine students and young researchers about objects from the KVVAK collection and other Rijksmuseum objects (and other collections).

 You can expect a wide variety of objects, from chairs to shoes, from porcelain to naturalia, and much more, unlocked for you by eight enthusiastic students using the technology this platform has to offer.